Paul Shafer, PhD

 Diversity, Equity, Inclusion and Accessibility

 Teach — I help train underrepresented scholars and bring their voices into the scientific and policymaking arenas.
-I support first-generation scholars, like me, and scholars of color that are coming up behind me, making the hidden curriculum more visible and investing the time that won’t show up in my CV but can make a difference in their career trajectory.
-I currently serve as a Terrier F1RSTS Advocate and previously served as BUSPH FirstGen Mentor and Robert Wood Johnson Foundation Health Policy Research Scholars Alumni Community Pillar.
-I was recognized as a Provost Mentor Fellow at BU in 2021 for my commitment to inclusive mentoring.
+I support first-generation scholars, like me, and scholars of color that are coming up behind me, making the hidden curriculum more visible and investing the time that won't show up in my CV but could make a difference for their career trajectory.
+I currently serve or have served as a BU Terrier F1RSTS Advocate, BUSPH FirstGen Mentor, and a Robert Wood Johnson Foundation Health Policy Research Scholars Alumni Community Pillar.
+I was also recognized as a Provost Mentor Fellow at BU in 2021 for my commitment to inclusive mentoring.
 I have advocated for students from non-traditional and underrepresented backgrounds on our PhD admissions and departmental DEIJ committees, knowing that reversing inequities in academia and research requires vision and investment.
 The safe choice is rarely the equitable one, but we can't keep doing things the same way and expect different outcomes.

-Do — I continue educating myself on the history and theories of race, class, and inequality, and partner with scholars of different identities and lived experience when conducting research involving communities that I do not represent.
+Do — I continue educating myself on the history and theories of race, class, and inequality, and aim to partner with scholars of different identities when conducting research involving communities that I do not represent.
 Having, and instilling in students, humility and deep respect for the people who our work is informed and/or affected by should always guide our actions.
-We continue to fight for acknowledgment that systemic racism has causal impacts on health through differences in education, policing, and other factors, providing an understanding upon which policies and institutions can be rebuilt equitably.
-We clearly have much work to do on this front—the education of American history, universal access to voting, science, and public health have all become politicized and deeply polarized.
+We continue to fight for acknowledgment that systemic racism has causal impacts on health through differences in education, policing, and other factors, providing an understanding upon which policies and institutions can be reimagined equitably.
+We clearly have much work to do on this front as the education of American history, universal access to voting, science, and public health have all become politicized and deeply polarized.

 Publications listed below are automatically derived from MEDLINE/PubMed and other sources, which might result in incorrect or missing publications.
 Faculty can login to make corrections and additions.